allendecid/AIchat/README.md

 A maximum length for the messages can also be set, allowing the bot to divide long strings for multiple classifications, and responses.

-You can test a running version for english (simple conversation) and spanish.
+You can test a running version for english (simple conversation) and spanish (flower shop support).
 You can also upload your own csv and test the classification of certain sentences.

 [English Demo](http://www.onl.cl/AIchat/AIchatEN.html "english AIchat")